SCENE 01 / PRE-PRODUCTION

 Linked ServicesCasting Services

-Access to Korean actors, K-drama talent, bilingual performers, models, and background extras through our network of Seoul and regional casting directors with connections to major agencies.
+We give you access to Korean actors, K-drama talent, bilingual performers, models, and background extras.
+Our network of Seoul and regional casting directors connects straight to the major agencies.

 Voiceover Casting